easytarget/MQ-Pro-IO/README.md

 # MangoPI MQ Pro (single core allwinner D1 risc-v based Pi Zero clone)
-Investigating the MangoPi MQ pro's IO capabilities
+Investigating the MangoPi MQ pro's IO capabilities when running Ubuntu 23.10, instead of the Armbian image it 'shipped' with.
+This is using the 'AllWinner Nezha' image (compatible with the MQ pro) from here: https://ubuntu.com/download/risc-v

 My unit is connected to a Waveshare LORA hat, I want to make it work.